How to succeed in Teach First applications and assessments: recruiter Q&A

 Q. What would let me down in the selection process?

 Not demonstrating Teach First's competencies or demonstrating the opposite of what it is looking for.
-This is applicable at both the application and the assessment centre stages.
+This is applicable at both the application and the development centre stages.

 In the application form spelling and grammar is also being assessed so do read through before submitting it.
-Any more than five mistakes and your application will be automatically rejected.
+Too many mistakes and your application will be automatically rejected.